-The Sustainability Faculty Learning Community, a project of the Sustainability Committee, anticipates that in the summer of 2020, we will be accepting applications for SUNY New Paltz's fifth cohort of academic and professional faculty to join the existing multidisciplinary faculty network.
+The Sustainability Faculty Learning Community, a project of the Sustainability Committee, is now accepting applications for SUNY New Paltz's fifth cohort of academic and professional faculty to join the existing multidisciplinary faculty network.
 Sustainability Faculty Fellows engage in a year-long exploration of sustainability, the scholarship of teaching, collaboration, and community building.
-It is funded by the Office of the Provost, the Office of Campus Sustainability, the Sustainability Committee, and Campus Auxiliary Services.
+It is funded by the Office of the Provost and the Office of Campus Sustainability.

 Program Goals – Founded in the fall of 2016, the Sustainability Faculty Learning Community strives to foster a community of academic and professional faculty across ranks and disciplines committed to infusing sustainability into teaching, research, and programs.

 Program Expectations – Over the course of one academic year, academic faculty are expected to modify one syllabus to include sustainability content or develop a new sustainability course.
 Professional faculty are expected to infuse sustainability content into an existing or new program.
-After a series of professional development opportunities for sustainability, fellows are expected to present their sustainability-infused courses and programs to their peers during one of the two study days in May.
+After a series of professional development opportunities for sustainability, fellows are expected to submit written revised/updated course and/or program information to the co-coordinators of the Sustainability Faculty Learning Community by the end of the spring 2021 semester.
+New this year, Fellows will present to their cohort and the next cohort their final presentations in September of 2021.

-Program Elements – The cornerstone of the fellowship will be a 2-day retreat, on January 13-14, 2020, when fellows will participate in an immersive training program led by Dr. Deborah Rowe, a nationally-acclaimed sustainability education scholar and instructor.
-Dr. Rowe will lead the first day’s activities on campus and SUNY New Paltz’s own faculty and staff will lead the second day.
-During the retreat, fellows will have the opportunity to learn sustainability principles as well as techniques for bringing those fundamentals to their own particular disciplines, classes, and programs.
+Program Elements – The cornerstone of the fellowship will be a 2-day virtual retreat, on January 11 to 12, 2020, when fellows will participate in an immersive training program led by their fellow colleagues.
+During the retreat, fellows will have the opportunity to learn sustainability principles and techniques for bringing those fundamentals to their own particular disciplines, classes, and programs as well as build community.
+Attendance at this virtual 2-day retreat is required.
+If you cannot attend the January Institute, please wait until next year to apply to the program.

-Fellows will also meet for two on-campus meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to present plans for integrating sustainability into a current or future course (including a new or revised syllabus) or program on one of the two study days in May.
+Fellows will also meet for three virtual meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to submit plans for integrating sustainability into a current or future course (including a new or revised syllabus) or program in May of 2021.
+Fellows will present their revised syllabi and programs to their cohort of fellows and the next cohort of fellows during September of 2021.
 A stipend of $250 will be granted to each fellow upon completion of the program.

 The Sustainability Faculty Learning Community, in partnership with the Faculty Development Center, will organize sustainability programs and workshops open to all fellows and the extended campus community.